 The story of why David Koresh attacked with such force that night is not entirely clear.
 One version is that he had been told Roden had exhumed a body from the grounds of Mount Carmel in an attempt to resurrect the deceased woman.
 Another story goes that Roden challenged Koresh to prove who the true Prophet was by exhuming a body and bringing it back to life, but David Koresh told the authorities instead.

 In order to obtain proof, this is what Roden was doing, along with seven of his followers on 3rd November 1987, David Koresh crept onto the Mount Carmel grounds.
 When confronted a gunfight broke out between Koresh’s group and Roden’s group, with Roden being shot in the process in the chest and right arm.

-When the local sheriff and his deputies arrived after the sound of gunfire had ripped through the area, they demanded all weapons be handed over to them, which Koresh duly complied.
+When the local sheriff and his deputies arrived after the sound of gunfire had ripped through the area, they demanded all weapons be handed over to them, to which Koresh duly complied.
 Koresh and his seven men were charged with the attempted murder of George Roden.
 In 1988 they went on trial.
 David Koresh claimed he went to the compound to uncover ‘corpse abuse’ carried out by Roden.

 In his court appearance against Koresh, George Roden openly explained how he exhumed a woman’s body to raise her from the dead.
 This only served to encourage the jury to drop charges and acquit David Koresh and his men of any wrongdoing.

 In the end, George Roden caused his own downfall in his fury against David Koresh.
 Roden was enraged by his arch-enemy and his friends were not being punished and shouted from the rooftops that Koresh must be imprisoned.
 His outrage got him charged with contempt of court and he was sentenced to six months imprisonment.